Mix 2D, 3D and photographic elements to create an illustrated backdrop. Per Gustafsson shows you how

 03 Duplicate the image and transform the copied layer.
 Adding a blending mode like Soft Light or Overlay creates nice effects.
 Adjust the opacity or positioning, but don’t merge the layers as you’ll lose the blending effects you’ve added.

-05 Add a flat colour layer with a Color blending mode at 80% opacity.
+04 On a new layer add some lighting effects using a brush and a bit of blur.
+Use the Shear filter (Filter>Distort>Shear) to create a sense of motion.05 Add a flat colour layer with a Color blending mode at 80% opacity.
 Next, duplicate the layer with the ray of light (you created in step 4) and change the blending mode to Color Dodge or Hard Light, to get more of a glow.
 Also, increase the brightness (Image>Adjustments>Brightness/Contrast).

 06 Now add a 2D layer over the top of everything.
 Mine was drawn with the Pen tool in Photoshop – I used a blue colour to create contrast and depth, and help it stand out, and created a circle form for the eye to follow, helping to produce a focal point.
 This layer will almost act as a guide when you’re transforming and adding objects later on.
 Twist the 2D elements with the Transform tool and let them play above the lights (Ctrl/ right-click on the object on the canvas with the Marquee tool and choose Free Transform).